UX-Society/hugo-uxsoc-theme/README.md

 Different UXSoc chapters from around the world serve different purposes, and so the website was designed to be modular with its design.
 In this theme, you would be able to enable and disable particular sections to what your chapter needs.

 For example, the [Chapman University chapter](https://www.facebook.com/UXSocChapmanU) needed a way to update its members about ongoing projects.
 So, in this theme, we included a projects section that is essentially like a blog that project managers in the chapter can update on a weekly basis.
-The chapter also needed a way to display its members portfolios, so we also added a members section that displays a list of all current and previous members' portfolios, all made clickable for to individually view.
+The chapter also needed a way to display its members portfolios, so we also added a members section that displays a list of all current and previous members' portfolios, all made clickable to individually view each portfolio.

 ## Installation